Kyle Isbel Player Props: Royals vs. Guardians

 Guardians Pitching Rankings

-- The Guardians' 3.76 team ERA ranks fifth across all league pitching staffs.
+- The Guardians have the seventh-ranked team ERA among all MLB pitching staffs (3.87).

-- Guardians pitchers combine to allow 78 home runs (one per game), the third-fewest in the league.
+- Guardians pitchers combine to allow 89 home runs (one per game), the fifth-fewest in the league.

 © 2023 Data Skrive.
 All rights reserved.